DPDK/dpdk/doc/guides/nics/mlx5.rst

   Can improve PPS performance when PCI back pressure is detected and may be useful for scenarios involving heavy traffic on many queues.

-  It is not enabled by default (set to 0) since the additional software logic necessary to handle this mode can lower performance when back pressure is not expected.
+  Because additional software logic is necessary to handle this mode, this option should be used with care, as it can lower performance when back pressure is not expected.

 - ``txqs_min_inline`` parameter [int]